scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 converted to another intermediate format (often JSON) and XML is just a temporary stepping stone. allofplos uses lxml[CITE], which is compiled in C, for fast XML parsing and conversion to familiar Python data structures like lists, dictionaries, and datetime objects.
-It's geared at researchers who are familiar with scientific articles and Python, but may not be familiar with the JATS XML.
+The intended audience is researchers who are familiar with scientific articles and Python, but may not be familiar with JATS XML.

 How allofplos maintains corpora
 -------------------------------